cellux/blog/contents/articles/diy-linux-with-buildroot-part-1/index.md

 cp firmware/boot/fixup.dat $BOOTDIR
 ```

-We also need a command line for our kernel, so save the following string to `$BOOTDIR/cmdline.txt`:
+We also need a command line for our kernel, so put the following line into `$BOOTDIR/cmdline.txt`:

 ```
 dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 elevator=deadline rootwait root=/dev/mmcblk0p2 rootfstype=ext4
 ```

-This comes from Raspbian, but you may vary as you wish - here is my latest NFS root cmdline for example:
+This comes from Raspbian and you may vary it as you wish - here is my latest NFS root cmdline for example:

 ```
 dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 elevator=deadline rootwait ip=::::rpi::dhcp root=/dev/nfs nfsroot=192.168.1.1:/mnt/shares/rpifs/nfsroot,tcp,rsize=32768,wsize=32768
 ```

-(For the syntax and semantics of the `ip` parameter see the [relevant kernel docs][nfsroot.txt].)
+(For the syntax and semantics of the `ip` parameter see the relevant [kernel docs][nfsroot.txt].)

 [nfsroot.txt]: https://www.kernel.org/doc/Documentation/filesystems/nfs/nfsroot.txt

-Now the system is ready: put the SD card into your Pi and hope for the best. :) (But seriously, it should work.)
+Now the system is ready: put the SD card into your Pi and hope for the best. :-) (But seriously, it should work.)